zenomt/webid-auth-protocol/README.md

 TBD: error response.

-Note: If a `redirect_uri` is not included in the request, then the `Origin` from the original request is the best granularity available for access control decisions.
+Note: If a `redirect_uri` is not included in the request, then the `Origin` from the request to the `webid_tls_endpoint` is the best granularity available for access control decisions.

 Operation
 ---------